torusco/github-workflows/README.md

 * based on v7.3
 * switch to github oidc provider (remove SAML and saml.to)
 * terraform base version 1.6.6 and now parameterized as input
-* python default is now 3.11 unless you pass it
+* PY_VERSION python default is now 3.11 unless you pass it
+* NODE_VERSION node default is now 20 by default, is not required, and can be overriden
+* RUNS_ON for cdk defaults to 8 cores, is no longer required, and can be overriden

 ## steps to migrate to this version